KevinAst/feature-u/docs/crossCommunication.md

   });
   ```

-  Because our specification includes wildcards, a series of injection
+  Because our specification includes wildcards, a series of
   definitions will match!

   Here is our **refined** `MainPage` component: